-Bolton Wanderers are an English football club currently playing in the Barclay Premier League.
+Bolton Wanderers are an English football club currently playing in League One.
 They are located in Horwich, in the Borough of Bolton.
 Bolton were one of the founding members of The Football League in 1888.They have won the FA Cup 4 times in their history.

 The club was founded way back in 1874 as Christ Church FC but changed its name to Bolton Wanderers in 1877.
 They were one of the 12 original founding members of The Football League in England and in 1894 reached the final of the FA Cup but lost 4-1 to Notts County.
 However in 1923 Bolton did taste FA Cup success at last in their third attempt by beating West Ham United 2-0 in the first ever Wembley final in a match christened as the White Horse Final played in front of some 127,000 spectators.